-A historic deal more than two decades in the making will result in the top of Fitch Mountain becoming a park and open space preserve.
+A dream more than two decades old has come true and the top of Fitch Mountain is becoming a park and open space preserve.
 This is a once in a generation opportunity for the community of Healdsburg and the residents of Sonoma County.
-Fitch Mountain is the crown jewel of Healdsburg and this legacy project will ensure public access on these lands forever.
+Fitch Mountain is the crown jewel of Healdsburg and this legacy project will ensure public access and habitat protection on these lands forever.

-The sale involves 173 acres at the top of the mountain.
-This eliminates the possibility of development and sets the property on a path for permanent public access for hiking and recreation.
+Fitch Mountain Preserve includes 173 acres at the top of the mountain.
+This eliminates the possibility of development and establishes permanent public access for hiking and recreation.

-The plan calls for a three year ‘soft’ opening which will allow time for a comprehensive management plan to be developed.
-Elements of the management plan will include neighborhood and community engagement, trail development, a Villa Chanticleer trailhead, reduction of invasive plant species, fire prevention, public safety planning, and recreational opportunities.
-LandPaths, a respected local nonprofit conservation group that creates ways for people to experience and value the open space in their communities will own and steward the property during this transition.
+A comprehensive management plan has been developed.
+Elements of the management plan include neighborhood and community engagement, trail development, a Villa Chanticleer trailhead, reduction of invasive plant species, fire prevention, public safety planning, and recreational opportunities.
+LandPaths, a respected local nonprofit stewardship group that creates ways for people to experience and value the open space in their communities, has owned the property since 2014, when it was purchased from private hands.

 In November 2017, ownership will transfer to the City of Healdsburg and public access will follow.
 Funding for the $1.8 million purchase of the land came from the Sonoma County Agricultural Preservation and Open Space District, which collects and manages a quarter-cent sales tax to protect the diverse agricultural, natural resource, and scenic open space lands of Sonoma County.